publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schVII/m__us_usc_t42_s901.md

 >     “(a) __References to the Department of Health and Human Services.—__

->     Whenever any reference is made in any provision of law (other than this title \[see Tables for classification\] or a provision of law amended by this title), regulation, rule, record, or document to the Department of Health and Human Services with respect to such Department’s functions under the old-age, survivors, and disability insurance program under title II of the Social Security Act \[subchapter II of this chapter\] or the supplemental security income program under title XVI of such Act \[subchapter XVI of this chapter\] or other functions performed by the Social Security Administration pursuant to section 105(a)(2) of this Act \[set out above\], such reference shall be considered a reference to the Social Security Administration.
+>     Whenever any reference is made in any provision of law (other than this title \[see Tables for classification\] or a provision of law amended by this title), regulation, rule, record, or document to the Department of Health and Human Services with respect to such Department’s functions under the old-age, survivors, and disability insurance program under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] or the supplemental security income program under title XVI of such Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] or other functions performed by the Social Security Administration pursuant to section 105(a)(2) of this Act \[set out above\], such reference shall be considered a reference to the Social Security Administration.

 >     “(b) __References to the Secretary of Health and Human Services.—__